Send $300 non-refundable deposit, together with your email address, mailing address and phone number. Make checks payable to "Craig Parton."

 You need to attend two July sessions (not necessarily in contiguous years) and sit for the written examination each year.
 At the end of the second July session, you will sit not only for the written examination on the final Saturday morning but also for an oral examination that afternoon.
 On passing it, you will become a Fellow and can use the letters F.C.A. after your name.
 The expectation is that you will do extensive reading in the literature of apologetics between the two sessions you attend and will thus be well prepared for the oral examination conducted by the professors who are teaching during the second week of the July session when you sit for your oral.

 By the presentation and oral defense of a thesis during a second July session of Academy attendance.
-The thesis topic must be approved in October of the year preceding your second July attendance, the first draft accepted by March 1 and the final draft by June 1.
+The thesis topic must be approved in October of the year preceding your second July attendance, the first draft accepted by February 15 and the final draft by May 15.
 The candidate presents a lecture on the subject of his/her thesis at the Academy session, and is publically questioned by the professors in residence, fellow students, and guests.
-If the defense is successful, the candidate supplies bound copies of the thesis to Concordia University Wisconsin and may employ after his/her name the designation Dipl.C.A. (if the thesis is in apologetics) or Diploma (if the subject matter is human rights).
+If the defense is successful, the candidate may employ after his/her name the designation Dipl.C.A. (if the thesis is in apologetics) or Dipl.H.R. (if the subject matter is human rights).
 Theses are normally of Master's length (approximately 125 pages), but can be considerably longer.
 Details are provided to candidates at the July Academy sessions.

 The final 3-hour written examination consists of 9 essay questions, one each on the mini-courses you have attended.
 You choose 6 of the 9 questions and write on each for approximately one-half hour (thus a 3-hour examination).
 The focus then, is on the content of the class sessions; but, to receive an A or B (rather than a C) grade, it is essential to show in your answers that you have assimilated readings relevant to the material and ideas presented in the class sessions.
 The exam is handwritten on paper we provide.